carlosjimenez88M/DataSciencePortfolio/README.md

 * **Interpretability Machine Learning** : The Machine Learning applications with impact on everydays for decision-making with consistency (reasons) and coherence (depending on the problem), in this example is a prediction case : [link](: https://www.danieljimenezm.com/post/2020-07-18-models_interpretability/)

-* **Data Analysis and Visualization** : Examples on data visualization, analysis, analytics and machine learning models
+* **Data Analytics and Visualization** : Examples on data visualization, analysis, analytics and machine learning models